 Modern technologies such as Global Positioning Systems (GPS) and mobile communication have contributed to the development of dynamic navigation planning based on real-time information.
 However, traffic conditions vary enormously and unpredictable accidents significantly affect planned routes, which increase the problem complexity, even though current navigation systems use information about road distances and speed limits to find the fastest routes.
 Therefore, online decision-making strategies play an important role in solving traffic congestion problems.
 We consider an old online route planning problem, called the Canadian Traveller Problem (CTP), which finds practical applications in designing dynamic navigation systems.
 We study several generalizations of the CTP and propose deterministic algorithms with theoretical competitive ratio.
-We also present the first polynomial time randomized algorithm that surpasses the deterministic lower bound.
-Recently, we consider the electric vehicle (EV) routing problem that takes into consideration of possible battery charging or swapping operations.
-We develop efficient algorithms which can be implemented on an online EV routing map interface (more details).
+Furthermore, we present the first polynomial time randomized algorithm that surpasses the long-standing deterministic lower bound.

-A fundamental goal of biology is to understand the cell as a system of interacting components and especially, almost every biological process is mediated by a network of molecular interactions.
+On the other hand, in systems biology, a fundamental goal of biology is to understand the cell as a system of interacting components and especially, almost every biological process is mediated by a network of molecular interactions.
 In particular, there has been a considerable amount of research devoted to the discovery and exploration of interactions between proteins in the last decade.
 Since many cellular activities are a result of protein interactions, proteins often interact with other proteins to perform their functions, and form a complex biological system, i.e., a protein-protein interaction (PPI) network.
 This powerful way of representing and analyzing the vast corpus of PPI data describes the interaction relationship among proteins in a cell.
 Furthermore, knowledge about the topology of a PPI network in one organism can yield insights about not only the networks of similar organisms, but also the function of their components.
 Hence comparison between protein interaction networks is becoming central to systems biology.
-We have collaborated with the MIT team and developed global alignment algorithms for performing comparative analysis of multiple biological networks (more details).
+We have collaborated with the MIT team and developed global alignment algorithms for performing comparative analysis of multiple biological networks. (more details)

 Selected Publication List:

-5. Chung-Shou Liao, Kanghao Lu, Michael Baym, Rohit Singh, and Bonnie Berger.
-IsoRankN: Spectral methods for global alignment of multiple protein networks, in Proc. the 17th International Conference on Intelligent Systems for Molecular Biology (ISMB 2009), Stockholm, Sweden (also invited to be published in Bioinformatics, Vol 25 No. 12 (2009) pp. i253-i258).
+6. Chung-Shou Liao, Kanghao Lu, Michael Baym, Rohit Singh, and Bonnie Berger.
+IsoRankN: Spectral methods for global alignment of multiple protein networks, in Proceedings of the 17th International Conference on Intelligent Systems for Molecular Biology (ISMB’09), Stockholm, Sweden (The full version is invited to be published in Bioinformatics, Vol 25 No. 12 (2009) pp. i253-i258).